cert-manager/website/content/docs/tutorials/getting-started-aks-letsencrypt/README.md

 # Part 2

-In part 1 you created a test SSL certificate.
+In part 1 you created a test certificate.
-Now you will learn how to configure cert-manager to use Let's Encrypt and Azure DNS to create a trusted SSL certificate which you can use in production.
+Now you will learn how to configure cert-manager to use Let's Encrypt and Azure DNS to create a trusted certificate which you can use in production.
-You need to prove to Let's Encrypt that you own the domain name of the SSL certificate and one way to do this is to create a special DNS record in that domain.
+You need to prove to Let's Encrypt that you own the domain name of the certificate and one way to do this is to create a special DNS record in that domain.
 This is known as the [DNS-01 challenge type](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).

 cert-manager can create that DNS record for you in by using the Azure DNS API  but it needs to authenticate to Azure first,